 Ideally, investing for retirement would provide high yields with a painless process.
 However, the many regulatory requirements, less-than-stellar investments, and processes that are unnecessarily complicated can hinder and confuse those planning for their golden years.

 Disrupting the retirement investment space, Alto IRA (Alto) was founded in 2015 and launched its initial service in April 2018.
 In Fall 2018, Alto created The Alternative IRA®.
 Fifteen months later, they had $50M in assets and 1,000 customers.
-Now, Alto has over $500M in assets under custody and close to 12,000 customers, and is well on its way to the IRA as a service company originally envisioned.
+Now, Alto has over $1B in assets under custody and more than 18,000 customers, and is well on its way to the IRA as a service company originally envisioned.

 “Alto makes it easy and affordable for individuals to access their tax-advantaged savings and unlock the door to investing in alternative assets,” says Founder and CEO Eric Satz.